MD-SHAKIR/IMDB-MOVIES-DATA-ANALYSIS-PROJECT/README.md

 # IMDB-MOVIES-DATA-ANALYSIS-PROJECT
-Analyzed top-rated movies from the past decade using Python
+Analyzed top-rated movies from the past decade using Python (NumPy, Pandas, Matplotlib, Seaborn) to uncover trends in ratings, revenue, and audience preferences.
+Explored actor influence and voter demographics, using visualizations like scatter plots, heatmaps, and box plots to reveal key insights.
+Showcased strong data analysis and storytelling skills through impactful findings.